 Special provisions apply to miners: They are entitled to a discount-free old-age pension for miners who have worked underground for many years from their 60th birthday and after a qualifying period of 25 years.
 The entry-age for this pension will be gradually increased for insured persons born after 31 December 1952.
 The increase takes place in increments of 1 month per year, and for the years 1959 to 1963 in increments of 2 months per year.
 For people born after 1 January 1964 the age limit is 62 years.

 If you want to work as an old-age pensioner, you can submit an application for partial retirement, or postpone the beginning of your retirement.
 You should take advice from your pension provider before you take up employment or an occupation as the beneficiary of an early pension.

 Statutory provision in Germany for the elderly consists of:

 All employees, including contracted employees and workers, are obliged to belong to one of these old-age insurance systems.
-This also applies to self-employed people in certain professions, including farmers and members of professions organised into associations, such as doctors, architects, craftsmen, pharmacists, engineers, accountants and lawyers, along with others.
+This also applies to self-employed people in certain professions, including farmers, artists, journalists and members of professions organised into associations, such as doctors, architects, craftsmen, pharmacists, engineers, accountants and lawyers, along with others.
 Self-employed people who are not subject to compulsory insurance can join the state pension scheme through compulsory insurance or voluntary insurance.